CarlosCapili/Data_Analysis_Portfolio/README.md

 https://www.kaggle.com/datasets/justinas/nba-players-data

 ### Purpose
-To determine top performers in categories like scoring, assists, rebounds, and other categories.
+To determine top performers in categories like scoring, assists, rebounds, and other categories for each season

 ### Findings:
 1. In the NBA, the average player height is around 200cm or approximately 6'7 consisting of 67 nationalities.